400+ Foods High in Lectins and Lectin-Free Food List [PDF]

 • Partially hydrogenated

-Northern European cows give milk that contains the milk protein casein A-1 instead of casein A-2.
-And this casein A-1 is converted into a lectin-like protein called beta-casomorphine during digestion.
+Northern European cows give milk containing A1 beta-casein instead of the protein A2 beta-casein.
+And this A1 beta-casein is converted into a lectin-like protein called beta-casomorphin during digestion.

 Unfortunately, Northern European cows are mainly used for milk production, as they give more milk and are therefore more profitable than Southern European cows.
-You can find this milk in dairy products such as:
+You can find this milk in dairy products that are not from France, Switzerland, or Italy, such as:

 • Cottage cheese